k1sauce/SPARX/README.md

 import 'pdsas.pgsql' to postgres with the following command.
 You should have the postgres background service running.

-"user" is the Owner of the pdsas table.
+"user" is the Owner of the pdsas database.

 ```
 psql -U <user> pdsas < pdsas.pgsql